-5 Examples of Value Propositions & Why They Are So Great
+5 Great Value Proposition Examples & Why They Work

 - Specific language that a buyer may use.

-- What industry they work in.
+- What industry do they work in?

 Do Some Competitive Research

-After researching your target audience, you may find that they already use a similar product or service to one your company is trying to market to them.
+After researching your target audience, you may find that they already use a product or service similar to the one your company is trying to market to them.

-Research those competitors and find the key advantage(s) that your product or service can provide apart from them.
-Finding the primary benefit of your product or service is pivotal to differentiate your company from others.
+Research those competitors and find the key differences in your offerings and identify the advantage(s) your product or service can provide that separate you from them.

+Finding the primary benefit of your product or service is pivotal to differentiating your company from others.